Tesla Model S loses top rating from Consumer Reports over brake issue

-The magazine, which provides an annual rating of vehicles sold in the United States, said the Tesla Model S sedan was losing its top ranking in the ultra-luxury car category, falling to third place behind the Lexus LS and BMW 7 Series.
+The magazine, which provides an annual rating of vehicles sold in the United States, said early Tuesday that the Tesla Model S sedan is losing its top ranking in the ultra-luxury car category, falling to third place behind the Lexus LS and BMW 7 Series.

-In a statement, Tesla said it had begun enabling the automatic emergency braking feature on Tuesday via a software update.
+Tesla was not immediately available for comment.
+Consumer Reports said it was told by Tesla that it planned to provide a software update this Thursday that would enable the feature on Tesla vehicles built since late October.

 The California automaker last week recalled 53,000 Model S and Model X vehicles to fix an unrelated parking brake issue.

-Consumer Reports said both Tesla models previously came with standard automatic emergency braking (AEB), a feature that helps reduce accidents.
-It said Tesla had cited a software issue for delays of up to six months in enabling the feature on more recent vehicles built since late October.
+Consumer Reports said both Tesla models previously came with standard automatic emergency braking, a feature that helps reduce accidents.
+It said Tesla had cited a software issue for delays of up to six months in enabling the feature on more recent vehicles.

 A number of auto companies have agreed to phase in standard automatic emergency braking on most vehicles over the next four years, including such mainstream models as the Toyota Corolla.